30 Ways to Save Money in Las Vegas

 Planning your meal at the end of breakfast/brunch enables you to enjoy a sampling from both menus, while still paying the much cheaper breakfast price.
 Also keep in mind that the later you plan the buffet, the longer until you have to pay for another meal – it’s a great savings strategy for those watching their budget!
 Cravings at The Mirage offers one of the best bang for your buck buffets, while the Bellagio and the Wynn are a bit pricier, but absolutely worth the splurge!

-The South Point Hotel, a great hotel located off The Strip, offers one of the more modest fees.
-For your $14 a night fee, you get a valuable coupon booklet with a 2 for 1 buffet, free drinks, discounts on coffee, bowling, bingo, and much more!
+The South Point Hotel, a great hotel located off The Strip, resort fee is a bit more modest.
+For your $21 a night, you get a valuable coupon booklet with a 2 for 1 buffet, free drinks, discounts on coffee, bowling, bingo, and much more!
 At least you actually get something for your money as opposed to the minor “perks” offered by most resorts like free access to the fitness center (not the spa), sometimes water bottles, and free wi-fi.

 12. Check Yelp for special deals.
 Oftentimes, you can find a fantastic 2 for 1 deal on various shows.
-We found a 2 for 1 for the highly entertaining magic show, the Mac King Comedy Show, which is, in my opinion, one of the best shows in Vegas!
+We found a 2 for 1 for the highly entertaining magic show, the Mac King Comedy Show.
+In my opinion, this is one of the best shows in Vegas!
 To easily sort results, just type shows into Find and Las Vegas into the location.
 From here you can sort by highest rated, price, and many other factors.
 A little green tag will indicate a special Yelp deal.
 From here, you can purchase your discounted tickets.

 13. Look for coupon booklets.
 Many hotels will give out coupons when you check in.
 You can also find free booklets all over the Strip, usually in the newspaper racks.
 Check these booklets carefully as you will typically find small coupons on the bottom of the page for all sorts of restaurants and attractions.
 Every little bit helps – if it’s there, why not use it?!